coderarjob/meghaos-x86/docs/x86/gdt.md

 ------------------------------------------------------------------------------
 _21st October 2020_

-The below idea of separate segment for stack is not working becuase the GCC compiler generates code that do not work correctly when DS =/= SS.
+The below idea of separate segment for stack is not working because the GCC compiler generates code that do not work correctly when DS =/= SS.

 Here is an example: